The photography of Pixy Liao

 Yes.
 I definitely notice that people of my generation and the generation before me think about love relationships much differently than the younger generation like Gen Z. For them, it’s much more common to accept the idea of gender fluidity and they don’t judge people much who are in minority groups.
 I also know it doesn’t come easily.
 It comes from generation and generation of people’s hard work to make those “taboo” things more seen.
 Thinking about the artists/people that influenced me and the people who influenced them.
 And it’s slowly changing the world.
 I have been making this project for more than a decade.
-I just recently (in 2018) felt comfortable to show the work in public in China (in a photo festival).
+I just recently (in 2018) felt comfortable showing the work in public in China (in a photo festival).
 The response I got from the audience was encouraging.
 That is not something I could imagine happening 10 years ago, maybe not even 5 years ago.
 But it’s getting ok now.

 Me, him and the audience are all connected by the cable release.” – Pixy Liao

 You used the “female gaze” also in other artwork, sculpture, and other processes, like A Collection of Penises, Man Bags, Soft Heeled Shoes, and Breast Spray.
 Are they collateral projects or somehow related to your main photography work?
 Are you working on something new?

 Yes, my work is based on my female experiences.
 I think my other works are equal to my photo work.
 They might be not so much about the heterosexual relationship, but more focus on the female experience.
 I am working on a conceptual work about female leadership.

 In China, girls are normally encouraged not to work hard and rather to find a man to rely on; conversely, men are told to man up and to be brave.” – Pixy Liao